ooni/ooni.org/content/install/lepidopter.md

 IP address of Lepidopter located in the `IP Address` field.

-You can now use the IP address (found in the IP address field) to access ooniprobe's web interface in your web browser.
+You can now use the IP address (found in the IP address field) to access OONI Probe's web interface in your web browser.

 # Community Information and Contributing